dictyBase/dicty-frontpage/docs/editor/bold.md

 })
 ```

-4. Implement this use case into the `renderMark` function.
+4. Implement this use case into the `renderMark` function (inside the `renderer` folder).
 This is a switch statement that receives the mark type (in this case, "bold" as specified by `editor.toggleMark("bold`) then renders the HTML.
 This is not inside the plugin directory itself; it is used by the editor.

 ```
 const renderMark = (props: Props) => {